BIBI78/NewDiceGame/README.md

 # Spread sheet
 * I have also made a simple spread sheet deatailing which test were ran on which page.
 ALP1 stands for Automatic Loss PLayer 1 and AWP1 stands for Automatic Win Player 1 and so on and so forth with the 2 Player page and CPU and the other pages.
-These tests were just to mae sure every instance of gameplay was attainable.
+These tests were just to make sure every instance of gameplay was attainable.
 So for the Index/Home page and Rules page Ive written N/A for Non Apllicable because those functions arent available on those pages.
 * The way I have written the java script for each page is slightly different so not all roll outcomes are displayed.
 In the case where the roll outcome is not displayed on purporse I have written N/A.
  ![exampletest](assets/images/testsheet.png)
  * Below I have provided images of all test working on the 1 player mode (Player 1) page.